 “Legislation Introduced Regarding IRS’s FET Interpretation for Managed Aircraft Services,” FMJ Newsroom, March 2017

 “UAS Roadmap: Commercial UAS…60 Days”, FMJ Aviation Advisor, June 2016

 “Ho-Ho-Hold On.
 Did You Register the Drone that Santa Brought?”
 FMJ Aviation Advisor, December 2015

 “The NTSB Rules on the Pirker Case,” FMJ Aviation Advisor, November 2014

 “Looking Behind the FAA’s New Model Aircraft Guidelines: These Are Not the Drones You’re Looking For,” FMJ Aviation Advisor, June 2014

 “Politics of Drones,” PBS: Almanac at the Capitol, May 3, 2016

 “As an avid reader, I approach every business transaction as its own book.
 Whether my clients ask me to start reading at chapter one or 21, I learn all of the ‘who, what, where, when and why’ details, so I can help them understand each possible ending, but contract for the happy one.”

 The Rest of the Story:

-Garrett, his wife Sarah and their three children Montana, Liam and Madeline spend their free time learning about the world around them.
-The family can often be found camera in-hand and imaginations at the ready at museums and parks.
+Garrett and his three children Montana, Liam, and Madeline spend their free time learning about the world around them.
+They can often be found camera in-hand and imaginations at the ready at museums and parks.